 Creatine Kinase (CK) Blood Test, Total

-A CPK test is a blood test used to evaluate levels of creatine kinase (CK), an enzyme released when muscle damage occurs.
+A CPK test or CK test is a blood test used to evaluate levels of creatine kinase (CK), an enzyme released when muscle damage occurs.

-Creatine kinase (CK) is mainly a muscular enzyme.
+A CK lab test is a blood test used to measure the level of CK or Creatine kinase in the blood.
+Creatine kinase is mainly a muscular enzyme.
 It also exists in the brain in smaller quantities.
 CK is used for energy production and storage by cells.
 When these tissues are damaged, it escapes into the bloodstream.
 The muscle's role is to contract and relax.
 Depending on the muscle type, this causes different actions.
 There are three types of muscles, which are grouped according to their distribution and properties:

 - Skeletal muscles that move the body and control the opening and closing of passageways.
 Biceps and particular sphincter muscles are skeletal muscles.
 Skeletal muscles are voluntarily controlled.